LIFETIME DEAL — LIMITED TIME

 1. OpenAI's Usage Dashboard

-• Price comparison: Free for OpenAI API users, making it accessible but limited in analytics capabilities.
+• Price comparison: Free for OpenAI API users.

-• When to choose it OVER Orbit AI: If your operations are exclusively based on OpenAI and you need quick, straightforward usage tracking without additional integrations.
+• When to choose it OVER Orbit AI: If you’re OpenAI-only and just need basic usage tracking.

-• When Orbit AI is the better choice: For multi-provider environments, detailed error attribution, and feature-level cost analysis.
+• When Orbit AI is the better choice: If you run multiple providers, want feature attribution, and need better debugging context.

 2. DataDog / New Relic (AI Monitoring Modules)

-• When to choose it OVER Orbit AI: If your organization requires broad infrastructure and application monitoring beyond just AI features, and has existing investments in these platforms.
+• When to choose it OVER Orbit AI: If your priority is full-stack monitoring beyond AI features, and you already pay for these tools.

-• When Orbit AI is the better choice: For focused AI feature cost and performance tracking, especially if you prefer a lightweight, dedicated tool.
+• When Orbit AI is the better choice: If you want a lightweight, dedicated tool focused on AI feature cost/performance.

 3. Cortex

-• When to choose it OVER Orbit AI: If your primary concern is model performance, drift detection, and AI model health over cost and error attribution.
+• When to choose it OVER Orbit AI: If your primary concern is model drift and model health rather than feature-level cost attribution.

 4. Custom Internal Dashboards

-• Price comparison: Can be cost-effective if you have existing infrastructure but requires significant development time and expertise.
+• Price comparison: Can be cost-effective if you already have the engineering bandwidth and pipelines.

-• When to choose it OVER Orbit AI: If your organization needs highly customized metrics or integrates deeply with internal systems and has the resources to build and maintain such dashboards.
+• When to choose it OVER Orbit AI: If you have the resources to build and maintain dashboards, and you need highly specific metrics.

-• When Orbit AI is the better choice: For ready-to-use, reliable, and secure feature-level analytics without extensive development effort.
+• When Orbit AI is the better choice: If you want secure, reliable feature-level analytics without spending months building plumbing.

 Summary Table